-Also, when you bleach your hair, the hair become so porous and it creates small holes in your hair, allowing air and water to pass through them.
+Also, when you bleach your hair, the hair becomes so porous that it creates small holes in your hair, allowing air and water to pass through them.

 Porosity affects the hair color as due to the holes water and moisturizing products can get absorbed more easily in the hair than the unbleached hair.

-The moisture doesn’t hold long enough in the hair to nourish them and so the hair lacks nutrients which provoke the green tint to emerge on the blonde hair when they are dyes brown.
+The moisture doesn’t hold long enough in the hair to nourish them and so the hair lacks nutrients which provokes the green tint to emerge on the blonde hair when they are dyed brown.

 These are the reasons that when the brown dye is applied to that hair, it can give a green tint instead.

-How can you dye you blonde hair to brown without it turning green – Step by Step Process
+How can you dye your blonde hair brown without it turning green – Step by Step Process